MiR-Community/mir_community_website/content/blog/2022/2022-01-11-climatesurveyresults/index.md

 ---
-title: Climate Survey results
+title: "Climate Survey results"
-author: MiR Survey Committee
+author: "MiR Survey Committee"
 date: '2022-01-11'
 slug: []
 categories: []
 tags: []
 draft: no
 excerpt: The MiR community aims to support underrepresented R users of the World.
   In order to understand more about this community, a climate survey was conducted during the first half of 2021.
 ---

 ![img](./feature.png)